thesandlord/container-orchestration-comparisons/README.md

 How to set up the different frameworks on various cloud providers.

-If there's a hosted version it's represented via a '/' like so: hosted / non-hosted
+If there's a hosted version it's represented like so: hosted / non-hosted

 |  | GCP |
 | --- | --- |